thomas-morrisey/webcrawl/README.md

 - code as-is is in semi-verbose mode, expect some print statements in stdout.

+- there is some 'sleep' behavior in the code, as to act less bot-like.

+Things to be done:

+- need exception handling when retrieving generated files

 This code needs a better UI for the output, however it can be extended to websites other than LinkedIn.